 How to Get to Key West

-Key West International Airport – There is an airport in Key West and when flying internationally, you can connect from several hubs in the United States.
+Key West International Airport – There is an airport in Key West and when flying internationally, you can connect from several hubs in the US.
 Delta, American, United Airlines, and a few other smaller airlines fly into Key West.

 Most people fly into Miami International Airport and then take a shuttle to Key West.
 The Keys Shuttle company offers transfers from both Miami and Fort Lauderdale Airports.
 See rates here